NanZhang715/TextCNN/README.md

 ## FURTURE

-- Top 20 tag words are used to classification so far, try to extract more words is worth trying
+- Top 20 tag words are used to classification so far, try to extract more words
 - Use title/description/keywords to enrich the feature, which would perform better in terms of representing website.
 - RNN/LSTM